Writing a will is very important – especially as we get older and have more assets in our possession. In this will writing guide we will explain:

 – The benefits of using will writing solicitors

-– Tips and advice to follow when choosing will writing solicitors
+– Advice on how to get a will and tips to follow when choosing will writing solicitors

 Wills are important for a number of reasons.
 It’s perhaps easier to look at it from a different perspective – if you die without having written a will, a number of problems can arise.
 Good reasons for writing a will include:

 When you die without making a will you die ‘intestate’.
 When this occurs an individual’s assets are distributed according to a set of rules called Intestacy Rules.
-This is a set legal order which decides where your money goes – and the result may not reflect your wishes.
+This set legal order decides where your money goes – and the result may not reflect your wishes.

 As above, if you do not have a will, it’s likely your assets will be seized by the government when they could have been gifted to loved ones or even your favourite charity.
 Wills also offer an opportunity to introduce additional clauses such as trust funds to further protect your assets from certain taxes and allocate them to specific family members.

-Most commonly people write a will because they want to know that their loved ones will be looked after and provided for when they are gone.
-This however may not happen or could become complex if you die without leaving a will to refer to.
+Most commonly, people write a will because they want to know that their loved ones will be cared for when they are gone.
+This, however may not happen or could become complex if you die without leaving a will to refer to.

-Here is a short video that we produced on the important of making a will.
+Here is a short video on the importance of making a will.

 Will services offer an important lifeline for anyone who is concerned about leaving a legally binding, watertight will when they are gone.
 They are usually delivered either by will specialists trained in law, or solicitors specialising in wills.